 No one decides to become a diabetic, and type 1 diabetes isn’t the result of any avoidable lifestyle choices.
 It came on when I was 25.
 Diabetes could happen to you or anyone you know at any time.
 Diabetics are entitled to a full life and for that to be in reach, treatments must be accessible.

-Franee is a type-one diabetic who was diagnosed at age 25 and is going on year 5 learning how life with diabetes.
+Franee was diagnosed with T1D at 25 and is going on year-5 learning about life with diabetes.
 She is a professional free-lance published model in the Connecticut area, and also works full time as an office manager at a chiropractor office.
-At home, she lives a loving full life with her high school sweetheart husband, Kevin, dog “Piper”, cat “Twinkle” and 17 chickens!
-Some things that give her joy besides her animals are plants, painting, traveling, and playing games with her husband and friends.
+Franne lives with her high school sweetheart-husband, Kevin, dog “Piper”, cat “Twinkle” and 17 chickens!
+She also enjoys gardening, painting, traveling, and playing games with her husband and friends.
 You can find Franee on Instagram at Effleighm, her modeling profile.

 The Diverse Cost of Diabetes Care – Patients Rising University